 programming.
 Additionally, the channel provides an outlet for

 programming produced by students enrolled in CSM's Digital Media Production program of study.

-The 2013 Solomons Plein Air Festival will be an Open Air Painting Extravaganza, Sept.
-18-21, with to benefit a scholarship for CSM students through the CSM Foundation as well as community events through the Solomons Business Association.
-For information, contact 410-326-2549.
+The Solomons Plein Air Festival is an Open Air Painting Extravaganza held annually with proceeds to benefit a scholarship for CSM students through the CSM Foundation as well as community events through the Solomons Business Association.
+For information about the event, see here.